 In document automation, generating the content is only half the battle.
 Once the engine has replaced placeholders and repeated rows, the resulting document often contains technical artifacts: processor comments that should be gone, orphaned footnotes, or empty paragraphs left behind by conditional logic.

-If we want documents that look authored by humans, we need a formal Post-processing phase.
+If we want documents that look authored by humans, we need formal Post processing phase.
 This phase decouples the transformation logic (stamping) from the hygiene logic (cleaning up).

 As a solo maintainer, I’ve found that a clear pipeline lets me help more people in less time.
 If a team shares a minimal .docx that reproduces a glitch, I can run pre → core → post and see which stage failed the contract.
 Because the stages are small and intention-revealing, fixes are localized, and improvements benefit everyone.